CyberSphinxxx/Inspirational-Quote-Generator/README.md

 5. Click the "Download" button to download the current quote image.
 6. Toggle between light and dark themes using the sun/moon icon in the top right corner.

+## API Used

+This project uses the [InspiroBot API](https://inspirobot.me/) to generate random inspirational quotes.